 The most well-executed example of gamification within a social site can be found on Reddit.
-Using badges, points, leaderboards, personalisation/avatars, coins and many other elements and mechanics to increase engagement, Reddit took a basic blog website and transformed it into one of the top 10 most visited sites in the world through gamification.
-Through gaining points for the amount of time you write, interact and have simply been a member on the site, you can buy "coins" and “gift” them to article writers.
+Using badges, points, leaderboards, personalisation/avatars, coins, and many other elements and mechanics to increase engagement, Reddit took a basic blog website and transformed it into one of the top 10 most visited sites in the world through gamification.
+By gaining points for the amount of time you write, interact, and have simply been a member on the site, you can buy "coins" and “gift” them to article writers.
 This is a great example of intrinsic motivators building up a website’s following.

 4. Online Portfolio: Bruno Simon